My herd consists of four horses, four mini donks, and a couple boarder horses.

-Paige is also the mother to Joey, my 2017 dunskin APHA colt by Hollywood Reminic.
+Paige is also the mother to Joey, my 2017 dunskin APHA gelding by Hollywood Reminic.
 I tried (unsuccessfully) to breed Paige to a couple different stallions in 2015 and gave up on breeding only to win a free breeding to Hollywood Reminic in 2016.
 Paige became pregnant on the first shipment and had an uncomplicated pregnancy, quick and easy delivery and exceeded everyone’s expectations by giving me Joey.
 I definitely think this baby was meant to be mine.
-He’s pretty much my dream foal and I can’t believe my luck.
+He’s pretty much my dream horse and I can’t believe my luck.
 He’s currently in training to compete in APHA ranch horse classes.

 Robin is a sweet mare who I love dearly and she’ll either outlive us all or die on this farm with me.
 I’ve had Robin since she was 8 months old and am to blame for why she’s such a weirdo.
 She’s not my favorite of my herd to ride because she can be spooky on occasion and is sensitive to bugs and other external stimuli.
 She’s not above dropping to the ground and rolling with you on her if a scary bug bites her and jumping sideways to avoid a scary tree that she’s co-existed with for the last 15 years of her life isn’t out of the ordinary either.
 She may get in your bubble occasionally, but that’s my fault for raising her like a big dog.
 Robin is one of the most